PrismarineJS/mineflayer/docs/api.md

    use.
 If the recipe does not require a crafting table, you may use `null` for this argument.

+#### bot.craftBatch([{recipe, count}], craftingTable)

+This function returns a `Promise`, with `void` as its argument when the crafting is complete and your inventory is updated.

+Used to create multiple items in 1 request, to use send an array of items with recipe and count

+ * `recipe` - A `Recipe` instance.
+See `bot.recipesFor`.
+ * `count` - How many times you wish to perform the operation.
+   If you want to craft planks into `8` sticks, you would set `count` to `2`.
+ * `craftingTable` - A `Block` instance, the crafting table you wish to use.
+If the recipe does not require a crafting table, you may use `null` for this argument.

 #### bot.writeBook(slot, pages)

 This function returns a `Promise`, with `void` as its argument when the writing was successfully or an error occurred.